rhsgsa/hybrid-cloud-coolstore/README.md

 	* Switch to the `coolstore-a` OpenShift Console tab, click on the topology view - show how the `payment` service is deployed and spun up

 	* After about a minute, the `payment` service should be up - switch back to the `coolstore-ui` browser tab, open up the orders screen, and watch the orders complete the payment phase

+### Cleaning Up

+Before you destroy the clusters,

+* Uninstall submariner from `coolstore-a` and `coolstore-b`
+* Remove them from the `coolstore` clusterset

+If you don't do the above, the clusters may be stuck inthe detaching phase.
+If this happens to you, [refer to this article](https://access.redhat.com/solutions/6243371).

 ## Single Cluster Installation